Olivette Otele: Career

 In October 2019 it was announced that Otele had been appointed as the first professor of the history of slavery at Bristol University.
 She assumed her post in January 2020, and began a two-year research project to examine Bristol's connection to the transatlantic slave trade.
 The research was intended to be "a landmark in the way Britain examines, acknowledges and teaches the history of enslavement."
 In spring of 2022, Otele left Bristol for SOAS, a shift she addressed in a Twitter thread that received much attention.

-Otele is a Fellow of the Royal Historical Society (FRHistS), and a board member of Historians Against Slavery.
+Otele is a board member of Historians Against Slavery, and she was Otele was a judge of the International Man Booker Prize.
 She is an executive board member for The British Society for the Eighteenth-Century Studies, a member of the Association for Cultural Studies, and a member of the Centre international de recherches sur les esclavages.
 She also sits on the board of the National Archives Trust and is on the V&A Museum's research committee.
 In June 2020, Otele was appointed as independent Chair of Bristol's Commission on Race Equality, which is an unpaid role.
-For 2022, Otele is a visiting research fellow in African Canadian history with the Huron Community History Centre and the Department of History at Huron University.
+In 2022, Otele was a visiting research fellow in African Canadian history with the Huron Community History Centre and the Department of History at Huron University.